uttej2001/S-P500-Price-Level-Prediction/README.md

 on the S&P 500 index as of February 2018.
 The datasets used contain data related to stock price, opening, closing values and the highest, lowest price that particular stock reached.
-### About
-A web application created for predicting next days’ price level and spread direction between any two stocks for easy investments.
 ### Goal
 To make S& P500 stock investment more accessible to investors and gain more long term profits.
 ### Technique